"Show Me You Comply... Without Showing Me Anything": Zero-Knowledge Software Auditing for AI-Enabled Systems: Example Use Case: Regulatory Compliance for a Proprietary Financial Risk Model

 If the output is correctly generated by the declared model, the audit workflow concludes with a response \texttt{compliant}; otherwise, it shall return \texttt{non compliant}.

-In this scenario, the Financial Institution is required to share only the verification key generated during the \texttt{Key Exchange} step and the proof produced in the \texttt{Proof} step.
-No other information is disclosed, thereby ensuring verifiability of the process while preserving confidentiality and protecting intellectual property.
+The Financial Institution shares only the verification key generated during the \texttt{Key Exchange} step and the proof produced in the \texttt{Proof} step; the Merkle root of the approved-input dataset and the model commitment $H(M)$ are also included as public inputs to the proof, as described in Section~\ref{sec:trust-binding}.
+Nothing else is disclosed, preserving confidentiality and protecting intellectual property.

-This scenario showcases the effectiveness of the developed model.
-The auditor can have sufficient confidence in the proving procedure to formally conclude the audit workflow by issuing a compliance certificate.
-Meanwhile, the Financial Institution benefits by avoiding disclosure of any confidential information or intellectual property.
-From a societal perspective, such auditing mechanisms promote accountability and contribute to building the foundations of Trustworthy and Responsible AI.
+Once the verifier accepts the proof, the auditor holds cryptographic evidence that the inference was produced by the model committed in the Traceability Specification.
+The auditor combines this evidence with the rest of the regulatory checklist (provenance of the approved input set, alignment between the audited statement and the regulator's required property, deployment-integrity attestation per Section~\ref{sec:trust-deployment}) before issuing a compliance certificate.
+The Financial Institution, in turn, doesn't disclose any confidential information or intellectual property.